pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
-To detect improper knee form--like the knee bending inwards during a squat, I used the Adafruit LSM6DS3 + LIS3MDL, which has a 3-axis accelerometer, a 3-axis gyroscope, and a magnetometer.
+To detect improper knee form--like the knee bending inwards during a squat--I used the Adafruit LSM6DS3 + LIS3MDL, which has a 3-axis accelerometer, a 3-axis gyroscope, and a magnetometer.
 These allow the device to sense movement and orientation in real time.

 &nbsp;
 &nbsp;